AIforSpace/2024/_pages/home.md

 </div>

 <p>
     The program will be progressively updated.
-At the moment, we have confirmed the following exciting Invited Speakers
+At the moment, we have confirmed the following exciting Invited Speakers.
 </p>

 <div class="row" id="keynote">